CamilaJaviera91/CamilaJaviera91-dbt-transformations-sql-mock/README.md

-# DBT Transformations: SQL Mock Data
+# dbt Transformations for SQL Mock Data

 This repository contains the transformations and documentation for the data model generated in [sql-mock-data](https://github.com/CamilaJaviera91/sql-mock-data).